spress/spress.yosymfony.com/docs/2.0/how-is-work/index.md

 Spress or create custom variables.
 * **src/includes**: There is a partials that can be used in the layouts, pages and posts.
 * **src/layouts**: The layout files organize your content.
-In your post or page, you can choose the layout in the [Front-matter](/docs/front-matter):
+In your post or page, you can choose the layout in the [Front-matter](/docs/2.0/front-matter):

 ```
 ---
 layout: post
 ---
 ```
+* **src/content**: Store the content of your site.
-* **src/content/posts**: Store the blog posts files (if you want create a blog).
-The files have a special name format: `year-month-day-title.md`.
-In the Front-matter you can change this properties:
+* **src/content/posts**: Store the blog posts files.
+Files located at this folder are under `posts` collection  and they have a special name format: `year-month-day-title.md`.
+The Front-matter of each file let you change this properties:

 ```
 ---